Below is a list of areas that will help you understand our API system and how it works. Read each section carefully to help you get started quickly!

 The first thing you need to do is get information about the Credit Union the member is logging into.
 The Credit Union Features and Settings endpoint will give you information about the Credit Union and the features or authentication settings they use.

 Some information from this endpoint you may not use in your application, but some things are very important to the authentication process.
 Fields to pay attention to are the Complex Password flag, and the Minimum Password Length.
-When a member needs to change their password during authentication or anytime in your application, these flags need to be adhered to or the member will recieve an error back during Authentication.
+When a member needs to change their password during authentication or anytime in your application, these flags need to be adhered to or the member will receive an error back during Authentication.

 The Authentication Process